Download our guide to building an effective literacy program in your district.

 1st Graders Reading

-The research on what happens if 1st graders haven’t reached a 1st grade reading level by the end of the school year has made one thing perfectly clear — struggling readers cannot wait for help.
+The research on what happens if 1st graders haven’t reached a 1st grade reading level by the end of the school year has made one thing perfectly clear — students who need extra support to learn to read cannot wait for help.
 Reading intervention should begin in the primary grades, and it must be evidence-based.

-But what does that look like?
-What solutions are school districts using to ensure their 1st graders are getting the help they need, when they need it, and how they need it?
-And why does the research say literacy intervention in the primary grades matters so much?
+Why does the research say literacy intervention in 1st grade matters so much?
+What should that look like to maximize student outcomes?
+And which solutions are school districts using to ensure their 1st graders are getting the help they need, when they need it, and how they need it?

-We’ve compiled the research to answer those questions, along with a look at how one Massachusetts school district has prioritized just-in-time intervention for their struggling 1st grade readers — with incredible results.
+We’ve compiled the research to answer those questions, along with a look at how one school district has prioritized just-in-time intervention for 1st grade readers who aren’t reading on grade level — with incredible results.

 Why Does 1st Grade Reading Matter So Much?